pantheon-systems/documentation/source/_docs/migrate-manual.md

 ## Step 2: Import your Code

 Your **code** is all custom and contributed modules or plugins, themes, and libraries.
-Code **does not** include files not under version control, like images uploaded to `sites/default/files` or `wp-uploads`.
+Code **does not** include files not under version control, like images uploaded to `sites/default/files` or `wp-content/uploads`.

 You can use either SFTP or Git to import your code.
 If you'd like to retain existing Git History, then please see [Migrating Sites to Pantheon: Preserve Existing Git History](/docs/migrate-preserve-history).